 Glycolic acid aids in collagen production, water retention and amplifies the clinical effects of retinoids.
 (Clinics in Dermatology: Hydroxy Acids and Retinoids)

 Retinal (the Enzyme-Actve form of retinol) is more effective than $3,000 dermatology-grade chemical peel.
 (C. Rouvrais.
 Journal of Cosmetic Dermatology 2018 Dec;17(6):1136-1143)

 Our typical client only buys the Complete Line 2-3 times per year, and that's a great way to do it.

 We would love for you to re-up on all of our products over and over as soon as you run out!
 However, unlike most beauty products where the benefits disappear when you stop using them, our products are built to have a real, LASTING improvements to your skin's appearance.
 Because of this, we have many clients who purchase the Complete Line for just a couple "renewing sessions" per year with individual product purchases along the way as desired.
 The most cost-effective way to do this is to subscribe to the Complete Line and set it to renew every 6 months.

 We designed them with those in mind!

-Oxidated Retinol is the precursor to retinoic acid (prescription retinol), meaning your body converts it to retinoic acid as soon as it hits your skin.
+Enzyme-Active Retinol is the precursor to retinoic acid (prescription retinol), meaning your skin converts it to retinoic acid as soon as it's applied.

-You know the drill.
-We need to recommend that you consult your physician before making any changes to your prescribed medications!
-However, we can say that in head-to-head studies (below) the oxidate form of retinol (retinal) performed as well or better than prescription retinoic acid at reducing wrinkles, boosting collagen and removing hyperpigmentation.
+We of course need to recommend that you consult your physician with this exact question and generally ignore what skincare companies have to say.
+However, we can say that in head-to-head studies (below) the enzyme-active form of retinol (retinal) performed as well or better than prescription retinoic acid at reducing wrinkles, boosting collagen and removing hyperpigmentation.